-- 5. Blood hemoglobin concentration, white blood cell count, prothrombin time (PT), International normalized ratio (INR) and platelet count - 6.
+- 5. Blood hemoglobin concentration, white blood cell count, prothrombin time (PT), and platelet count. - 6.
 Serum electrolytes, creatinine, and glucose - 7.
 Units of insulin at time of daily glucose value (infusion) or total insulin in the 6 hours prior to the glucose value (subcutaneous) - 8.
 Serum total protein, albumin, magnesium, phosphorus - 9.
 Requirements for the following medications (Y / N): - (a) Sedatives and narcotics - (b) Neuromuscular blocking agents - (c) Vasopressors - (d) Pro-kinetic agents (e.g. metoclopramide, erythromycin, lactulose, or sorbitol) - (e) Laxatives and fiber products - (f) Anti-diarrheal agents - (g) Methylprednisolone equivalents greater than 20 mg - 10.
 Frontal Chest Radiograph Lung Injury Score - 11.
-Brussels Score data (Bernard, 1997) - (a) Worst PaO_2 / FiO_2 ratio for the date. - (b) Worst systolic blood pressure for that date - (c) Worst creatinine, bilirubin, and platelet count for the date - (d) Use of vasopressors - (e) Glasgow Coma Score - 12.
-Blood for cytokines, mediators, and markers of inflammation.
-Plasma obtained from two, 10 ml EDTA anti-coagulated blood samples will be divided immediately after centrifugation into 4 equal 2 ml aliquots in specified tubes and frozen at -70° C. Blood will be collected on days 0, 3, 6, and 12. - 13.
-Blood for EPA, DHA and arachidonic acid levels and ratio of n-3 to n-6 fatty acids.
-Plasma obtained from one, 5 ml EDTA anti-coagulated blood sample will be placed immediately after centrifugation into one 2 ml aliquot in specified tubes and frozen at -70° C. Specimens will be collected on days 0, 3,6 and 12.
-This will be done in the first 60patients to ensure absorption of the n-3 fatty acids.
+Brussels Score data (Bernard, 1997) - (a) Worst PaO2 / FiO2 ratio for the date. - (b) Worst systolic blood pressure for that date - (c) Worst creatinine, bilirubin, and platelet count for the date - (d) Use of vasopressors - (e) Glasgow Coma Score

-- 14. Urine for leukotriene and isoprostane metabolites.
-Urine obtained from the patients will be collected in an 8 ml sample tubes and divided into 4 aliquots of 2 ml each in specified tubes and frozen at -70° C. Urine will be collected on days 0, 3 and 6 - 15.
-Enteral feeding volume and number of calories received for the previous 24 hours. - 16.
-Number and type of gastrointestinal intolerances for the previous 24 hours. - 17.
-Episodes of VAP - 18.
-Episodes of bacteremia - 19.
-Episodes of Clostridium dificile-induced diarrhea - 20.
-Cardiac arrhythmias occurring from the time of enrollment to ICU discharge (or study day 21, whichever comes first).
+- 12. Blood for cytokines, mediators, and markers of inflammation.
+Plasma obtained from two, 10 ml EDTA anti-coagulated blood samples will be divided immediately after centrifugation into 4 equal 2 ml aliquots in specified tubes and frozen at -70^oC.
+Blood will be collected on days 0, 3, 6, and 12. - 13.
+Urine for isoprostane metabolites.
+Urine obtained from the patients will be collected in an 8 ml sample tubes and divided into 4 aliquots of 2 ml each in specified tubes and frozen at -70°C. Urine will be collected on days 0, 3 and 6 - 14.
+Enteral feeding volume and number of calories received for the previous 24 hours. - 15.
+Number and type of gastrointestinal intolerances for the previous 24 hours. - 16.
+Episodes of VAP - 17.
+Episodes of bacteremia - 18.
+Episodes of Clostridium dificile-induced diarrhea